browserstack/cucumber-js-cypress-browserstack/README.md

 Cypress is a next generation front end testing tool built for the modern web.
 Cucumber is a software tool that supports behavior-driven development (BDD).

 This BrowserStack Example repository demonstrates a Cypress framework with parallel testing capabilities.
 The Cypress test scripts are written for the open source [BrowserStack Demo web application](https://bstackdemo.com) ([Github](https://github.com/browserstack/browserstack-demo-app)).
-This BrowserStack Demo App is an e-commerce web application which showcases multiple real-world user scenarios.
-The app is bundled with offers data, orders data and products data that contains everything you need to start using the app and run tests out-of-the-box.

 The Cypress tests are run on different platforms like on-prem and BrowserStack using various run configurations and test capabilities.